 Fauvism

-Les Fauves (French for wild beasts), a short-lived and loose grouping of early Modern artists artists, emphasized painterly qualities, and the use of deep color, over the representational values retained by Impressionism even with its focus on light and the moment.
+Les Fauves (French for wild beasts), a short-lived and loose grouping of early Modern artists that emphasized painterly qualities, and the use of deep color, over the representational values retained by Impressionism even with its focus on light and the moment.
+They were known as Les Fauves because of their use of strident colour and apparently wild brushwork.
 Fauvists simplified lines, whist making the subject of the painting easy to read, and brightened the colors.
 Les Fauves paintings also feature flat patterns and anti-naturalism.

 The name was given the group by an art critic following their 1905 seminal show in Paris.
 The painter Gustave Moreau was the movement's inspirational teacher, and a professor at the École des Beaux-Arts in Paris who pushed his students to think outside of the lines of formality and to follow their visions.